jozu-ai/kitops/docs/src/docs/next-steps.md

 ## Signing your ModelKit

-Because ModelKits are OCI artifacts, they can be signed like any other OCI artifact (you may already sign your containers, for example.)
+Because ModelKits are OCI artifacts, they can be signed like any other OCI artifact (you may already sign your containers, for example).

 If you need a quick way to sign a ModelKit you can follow the same instructions as for a container, using something like [Cosign](https://docs.sigstore.dev/signing/quickstart).